kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 needlessly duplicates the validation failure both in the API response body and the HTTP warning headers.

-A `validation` that evaluate to false it is always enforced according to these actions.
-Failures defined by the `FailurePolicy` of the policy are enforced according to these actions only if the `FailurePolicy` is set to `Fail`, otherwise the failures are ignored.
+A `validation` that evaluate to false is always enforced according to these actions.
+Failures defined by the `failurePolicy` of the policy are enforced according to these actions only if the `failurePolicy` is set to `Fail`, otherwise the failures are ignored.

 See [Audit Annotations: validation falures](/docs/reference/labels-annotations-taints/audit-annotations.md#validation.policy.admission.k8s.io/validation_failure)